145 placer claims

 The gravity model indicates the claim area is underlain by a circular basin estimated at 4,000 feet in depth (1,200 m) and a second basin exists approximately 3 km to the east.
 The two basins are separated by a northwest southeast trending structure likely related to the Walker Lane Shear Zone.
 The depth of the eastern basin ranges from 3,000 to 4,000 feet (1,000 – 1,200 meter).

-Recently completed gravity survey, showing relationship to nearby Albemarle Silver Peak Lithium Brine Mine and Clayton Valley.
+Gravity survey, showing relationship to nearby Albemarle Silver Peak Lithium Brine Mine and Clayton Valley.

-The Alkali Lake property is a grass roots property that is located within 12km of the only operating brine based lithium mine in North America.
+The Alkali Spring valley (also known as Alkali Lake) property is a grass roots property that is located within 12km of the only operating brine based lithium mine in North America.
 In 2014 Albermarle Corporation agreed to pay US$6.2 billion in cash and stock for Rockwood Holdings Inc. which included the Clayton Valley, Rockwood Lithium mine.
 The Silver Peak area is one of the oldest mining areas in Nevada as this area produced substantial amounts of silver, gold and other minerals.
 In 1967 the Rockwood Lithium mine began operations to mine lithium by method of low cost evaporation ponds and has produced lithium since then.
 This general area is surrounded by lithium-enriched tertiary rhyolite tuffs and lithium-bearing sediments, as well as active geothermal systems.
 Over time, the lithium has become mobilized from these sources and deposited into the ground water.

 In 2010 the Rockwood Lithium mine received a $28.4 million grant from the U.S. Department of Energy to expand and upgrade the production for battery grade usage.
 It is estimated that since initial production began the Rockwood Lithium mine produced over 150,000 tons of lithium and has in ground reserve estimates of 382,000 tons of lithium.